Lost in a Train of Thought

 I’ve recently been going through old pictures I burned off onto CD’s to be sure I haven’t missed anything I meant to write about on the blog.
 I figured that possibility was ludicrous as A) my memory is pretty darn good for this stuff and B) I’m a little bit nuts about my site organization.

 So color me surprised when I stumbled over my few photos of one of our visits to Time Machine Toy & Hobby in Manchester.
 You didn’t think I’d overlook a museum visit or a hike now did you?
 Have a little more faith in your boy.
-While I originally planned on just slotting this page into the Curious Retail Stores section, I have just learned (from their website) that Time Machine is “the largest hobby store in New England!”
+I have just learned (from their website) that Time Machine is “the largest hobby store in New England!”
 I can tell you that it’s larger than anything in Delaware, too, for what that’s worth.

 Time Machine is HUGE.
 And hugely awesome.
 While the store itself doesn’t have a long history, the building it now calls home certainly does.
 It’s located in an old Bon Ami soap factory.
 And the funny thing is, it still looks exactly like a 100 year old brick factory building.
 Then again, Manchester has converted a ton of these things into various new uses so we shouldn’t be surprised.